-The ecosystem within the bay sees development of many precious species.
+The ecosystem within the bay sees the development of many precious species.
 A national park named after Bai Tu Long Bay was established to preserve them.
-Our eco-cruise into the forest within the national park will be an experience of a lifetime.
+The eco-cruise into the forest within the national park will be an experience of a lifetime.

 Life on Bai Tu Long Bay